-This is an excerpt of my short story “The World Drops Beneath You,” published in the anthology Stories from Texas College Students (2016, Lamar University Press, editor Gretchen Johnson).
-Get the anthology to read the story in its entirety, or read it on Medium.
+An excerpt of my short story “The World Drops Beneath You,” published in the anthology Stories from Texas College Students (2016, Lamar University Press).
+Get the anthology on Amazon to read the story in its entirety, or read it on Medium.

 The World Drops Beneath You

 The red lights of the television tower pulsed on and off in the distance, a constellation of dying stars lined up single file, like good soldiers, to wink out in unison.
 Jake stared at the glowing embers and drifted along the edge of sleep as his father drove through the early-morning dark.
 His mind snapped to attention when Pop turned up the radio for news of the war: Nixon had announced he was bringing home 25,000 troops over the next year.
 A momentary tingle of hope raised goose bumps on Jake’s arms and the back of his neck, but he realized a heartbeat later that the decision wouldn’t affect the draft notice folded in his back pocket.

 Riding to and from work each day, Jake had silently rehearsed how to tell Pop that his lottery number had come up.
 But when the time came to say the words, his throat grew thick, and he choked on the bitterness he felt at having invited the war into his life by dropping out of school.
 Words were useless now.
 They couldn’t stop the chaos that seeped nightly from the television like poison gas—riots and political assassinations erupting across the nation, the latest wave of troop replacements disappearing into a jungle no one had heard of until it arrived in their living rooms.